stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 people who were seen about in public, and of these the oldest were apt to be the most tainted-looking.
 When exceptions did occur, they were mostly persons with no trace of aberrancy, like the old clerk at the hotel.
-One wondered what became of the bulk of the older folk, and whether the &ldquo;Innsmouth look&rdquo; were not a strange and insidious disease-phenomenon which increased its hold as years advanced.
+One wondered what became of the bulk of the older folk, and whether the "Innsmouth look " were not a strange and insidious disease-phenomenon which increased its hold as years advanced.

-  Only a very rare affliction, of course, could bring about such vast and radical anatomical changes in a single individual after maturity&mdash;changes involving osseous factors as basic as the shape of the skull&mdash;but then, even this aspect was no more baffling and unheard-of than the visible features of the malady as a whole.
+  Only a very rare affliction, of course, could bring about such vast and radical anatomical changes in a single individual after maturity--changes involving osseous factors as basic as the shape of the skull--but then, even this aspect was no more baffling and unheard-of than the visible features of the malady as a whole.
 It would be hard, the youth implied, to form any real conclusions regarding such a matter; since one never came to know the natives personally no matter how long one might live in Innsmouth.